 Power Up the 3617

-Your help is needed to get an historic Northern Pacific SD45 #3617 diesel locomotive up and running and put back in service doing what she was built to do….pull trains.
-Only seven of these powerful engines are preserved in Museum’s today.
+Your help is needed to get an historic Northern Pacific SD45 #3617 diesel locomotive up and running and put back in service doing what it was built to do… pull trains.
+Only seven of these powerful engines are preserved in Museums today.
 Right now only one of them is running.
-We’re working to change that.
+We are working to change that.

 Built in 1967 for the Northern Pacific as one of their last engines purchased before merger, the #3617 served the BN, Wisconsin Central and Canadian National before being gifted to the Museum.
 A wonderful cosmetic restoration was donated by Northern Plains Railroad and the engine looks like it just came from EMD’s La Grange plant in 1967 for the Northern Pacific.
 Now we want to make it run like it did in ’67 as well.

 The key was getting the electronics.
 This early model of SD45 was upgraded with the EM2000 control system and when the engine was donated to the Museum most of that was gone.
 Not anymore.
 Volunteers working with several railroads and parts dealers got the necessary hardware donated and installed.